xyou365/AutoRclone/Readme.md

 _For meaning of above flags, please run `python3 massadd.py -h`_

 Step 4.
-Add service accounts or Google Groups (created in Step 3) into Team Drive tdsrc and tddst
+Add service accounts or Google Groups into Team Drive
 ---------------------------------
+_If you do not use Team Drive, just skip._

 Add the group address `sa@yourdomain.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).

 If you are not Gsuite admin or do not care about the member limitation of Team Drive,